capistrano/capistrano/DEVELOPMENT.md

 ### Report failing Cucumber features!

-Currently, the Capistrano Travis build does *not* run the Cucumber suite.
+Currently, the Capistrano CI build does *not* run the Cucumber suite.
 This means it is possible for a failing Cucumber feature to sneak in without being noticed by our continuous integration checks.

 **If you come across a failing Cucumber feature, this is a bug.** Please report it by opening a GitHub issue.
 Or even better: do your best to fix the feature and submit a pull request!